mpazaryna/lexikon/README.md

 Lexikon provides a lightweight, standardized interface for interacting with Large Language Models (LLMs), inspired by the simplicity and effectiveness of ODBC (Open Database Connectivity) drivers.
 Just as ODBC standardized database interactions across different systems, Lexikon aims to standardize LLM interactions while maintaining simplicity and flexibility.

+## Background Rationale

+The development of Lexikon was motivated by a common pattern in LLM application development: the repeated implementation of similar infrastructure code across projects.
+This pattern mirrors the historical challenge in database connectivity that ODBC solved.

+### Historical Parallel

+Just as applications in the 80s and 90s needed a standardized way to interact with different databases (leading to ODBC), today's applications need a standardized way to interact with different LLMs.
+The current landscape of LLM interactions often involves:

+1. Writing boilerplate code for each provider
+2. Managing different response formats
+3. Handling context and prompts
+4. Error handling and retry logic

+While solutions like LangChain exist, they often provide more functionality than needed, leading to:

+- Increased complexity
+- Dependency bloat
+- Reduced flexibility
+- Higher learning curve

+Lexikon aims to provide the minimal necessary abstraction layer, similar to how ODBC provided a simple, standard interface for database operations.

 ### Why Not LangChain?

 While LangChain is a powerful framework, it often introduces unnecessary complexity for basic LLM interactions.
 Lexikon takes a different approach: